designedbyalok/Portfolio/README.md

 Alok Kumar – Portfolio

-Welcome to my portfolio repository!I’m Alok Kumar, a Product Designer at FoldHealth with a background in Computer Science and experience shaping user-centric digital products.
+Welcome to my portfolio repository!
+I’m Alok Kumar, a Product Designer at FoldHealth with a background in Computer Science and experience shaping user-centric digital products.

 🚀 About Me
 	•	Product Designer @ FoldHealth (B2B2C, Healthcare IT)